Kingxukai/linux/Documentation/leds/leds-class-multicolor.rst

 ..

-Reading the global brightness file will return the current brightness value of the color LED group.
+Reading the woke global brightness file will return the woke current brightness value of the color LED group.

 .. code-block:: console